movidius/ncsdk/docs/tools/check.md

 See also| [mvNCCompile](compile.md), [mvNCProfile](profile.md), [TensorFlow™ Info](../TensorFlowUsage.md)

 ## Overview
-This command line tool validates (checks) a Caffe or TensorFlow™ neural network on the Intel® Movidius™ Neural Compute Stick (Intel® Movidius™ NCS.)
+This command line tool validates (checks) a Caffe or TensorFlow™ nerual network on the Intel® Movidius™ Neural Compute Stick (Intel® Movidius™ NCS.)
 The check is done by running an inference on the NCS and also on the host computer in software using the supplied network and appropriate framework libraries.
 The results for both inferences (NCS results vs. framework's expected results) are compared to determine a if the network passes or fails and the top 5 inference results are provided as output.

 ## Syntax